As soldiers mutiny in Burkina Faso, government dismisses talk of coup | Law-Order

 COUP FEARS Burkina Faso's government confirmed gunfire at some military camps but denied reports on social media that the army had seized power.

 Kabore was not seen in public.
-His Twitter account issued a single tweet on Sunday to encourage Burkina Faso's national soccer team in its Africa Cup of Nations match against Gabon later in the day.
+His Twitter account issued a tweet to encourage Burkina Faso's national soccer team in its Africa Cup of Nations match against Gabon, then congratulated them later for their victory https://twitter.com/rochkaborepf/status/1485328778180149248.
 It made no mention of events at home.
 NetBlocks, an internet blockage observatory, said web access had been disrupted as of around 10 a.m.
 A spokesperson for the airport said flights had not been cancelled.

 Governments in West and Central Africa are on high alert for coups after successful putsches over the past 18 months in Mali and Guinea, where the army removed President Alpha Conde last September.
 The military also took over in Chad last year after President Idriss Deby died on the battlefield.